HRI-Prospective-Student-Project/Tim-s-Dancing-Queen/README.md

 ---

 ### Key Scripts & Purpose
+- **`app.py`**
-- `app.py`: Main Flask app that interacts with Misty via `mistyPy.Robot`.
-Provides routes used by the web dashboard and several JSON endpoints (`/speak`, `/mistyStart`, `/directSpeak`).
+  Main Flask application that interacts with the Misty robot via `mistyPy.Robot`.
+  Provides routes used by the web dashboard, including JSON endpoints such as:
+  - `/speak`
+  - `/mistyStart`
+  - `/directSpeak`

+- **`DancingQueen.py`**
+  Primary robot behavior script.
-- `DancingQueen.py`: A robot script that contains behavior for dancing, touch-based interactions, and event-driven behavior (pose estimation and object/person tracking).
+  Implements dancing routines, touch-based interactions, and event-driven behavior such as pose estimation and object/person tracking.

+- **`Examples/generate_robot.py`**
-- `Examples/generate_robot.py`: Script that uses `mistyPy.GenerateRobot.RobotGenerator` to regenerate command wrappers for a robot at a given IP (used when customizing SDK wrappers for a specific robot).
+  Utility script that uses `mistyPy.GenerateRobot.RobotGenerator` to regenerate command wrappers for a robot at a specified IP address.
-- `Examples/examples_first_skill.py`: Example robot behavior demonstrating speech and event subscription.
-In order to add new events, you also need to add it to Events.py under the mistyPy folder. add the name to the available_events list as a string and then create a variable that is equal to that name.
+  This is used when customizing or updating SDK wrappers to match a specific robot or firmware version.

+- **`Examples/example_first_skill.py`**
+  Example robot behavior demonstrating basic speech and event subscription.
+  To add new events:
+  - add the event name as a string to the `available_events` list in `mistyPy/Events.py`, and
+  - create a variable corresponding to that event name.
 ---
 ### Configuring the Robot IP
 - Several files hardcode a robot IP (e.g., `192.168.1.9`, `192.168.1.4`, `192.168.1.1`).
 Update the `MISTY_IP` or `Robot(...)` lines to the actual IP of your Misty robot before running the scripts.